Time to take back our civilization from the parasites and pests

 Ancient Greece, Rome, the dark ages and the church

-Our second revolution was seeded in ancient Greece.
-Its paradigm was Reason.
+Our second revolution was seeded in ancient Greece, beginning with Thales, who was born in 624 BC.
+Its paradigm was Reason, and the work of Aristotle was its high point.
 It taught us to think rationally and abstractly; for example, to do mathematics and philosophy.
 And it enabled us to build new and better kinds of civilization.
 Athenian democracy, for example, was a great advance on what had preceded it.
 And among the civilizations which grew out of our second revolution was Rome, which managed to incorporate, and to build on, some of the best of the Greek culture.

-Our enemies’ second counter-revolution produced the dark ages, and a powerful church, to go with the state which had been the product of the first.
-Its counter-paradigm, I think, was institutional religion, together with the church that embodied it.
+Our enemies’ second counter-revolution was initiated in 380 AD, when the emperor Theodosius declared Nicene Christianity to be the official religion of the Roman empire.
+It produced the dark ages, and a powerful church, to go with the state which had been the product of the first counter-revolution.
+Its counter-paradigm, I think, was institutional religion, and the church that embodied it.
 This church, a hierarchical system of institutionalized mental control and mumbo-jumbo, enabled an élite to control people mentally, just as the state empowered its élite to control them physically.

 The Renaissance, sovereignty, the social contract and Machiavellian behaviours

-Our third revolution began at the Renaissance.
+Our third revolution began at the Renaissance, which I consider to have been triggered by the fall of Constantinople in 1453.
 Its paradigm was Discovery.
 Of ideas both old and new, of new places, of ourselves.

 The Renaissance did not just revive the ancient learning from Greece and Rome.
 It brought about changes for the better in many aspects of human life in Europe.
 People began to emerge from the mind-numbing tyranny of the church and the top-down feudal political system.
 They felt renewed confidence in their own faculties.
 They felt a new sense of freedom for the human spirit, that had been for so long suppressed by orthodoxy.
 Inquiry, discovery and criticism became new norms; if not also satire.
 And the Renaissance laid the groundwork for the later development of science.